softbalanced/atomicswap/README.md

 honoring their end of the trade.

-The participant creates a similar contract transaction to the initiator's but on the Decred blockchain and pays the intended Decred amount into the contract.
+The participant creates a similar contract transaction to the initiator's but on the Ballanced blockchain and pays the intended Ballanced amount into the contract.
 However, for the initiator to redeem the output, their own secret must be revealed.
 For the participant to create their contract, the initiator must reveal not the secret, but a cryptographic hash of the secret to the